Twining Surname Meaning, History & Origin

-Twining Surname Genealogy
+Twining Surname Meaning

 The English surname Twining derived from the place-name Twyning, a village near Tewkesbury in Gloucestershire.
-This name appeared in pre-Norman Saxon charters as Bituinaeum and as Tuninge and Tveninge in the
+This name appeared in pre-Norman Saxon charters as Bituinaeum and as Tuninge and Tveninge in the Domesday Book of 1086.

-Twining Resources on
+Twining Surname Resources on

 - Some Facts in the History of the Twining